 In August, Google urged Schuck to dismiss the lawsuit.
 Among other arguments, the company said even if Yost's allegations were proven true -- including that Google dominates the market -- those allegations wouldn't show that the company meets Ohio's definition of common carrier.

 Google elaborated that search engines aren't the type of “essential service” -- comparable to electricity, gas, telephone service or other traditional utilities -- that's subject to common carrier regulation in Ohio.

 Last month, Yost officially asked Schuck to reject Google's request to dismiss the case.
-Yost offered reasons, including that Google's arguments are premature because they focus on the merits of the lawsuit.
+Yost offered several reasons, including that Google's arguments are premature because they focus on the merits of the lawsuit.

 “Google, of course, has every right to make these merits arguments, but not yet,” Yost's office wrote.